sdegutis/Novo-Cantico/app/routes/home/content.md

 Some advantages of developing a site with Novo Cantico:

-* Edit locally in VS Code, with hot-loading and debugger support
+* Edit in VS Code, with type checking, hot-reloading, and debugger support
-* Loading 1000+ data files and 20kb of images is instantaneous
+* Loading over 1,000 Markdown files and 20kb of images is instantaneous
 * Pushing changes via git takes 1-2 seconds to go live, with 0-downtime